 - 1. Eligibility Criteria: Any dog may enter Open A any time after attaining the Novice title of RATN and prior to completion of the Open A title, RATO. - 2.
 Course time allowed: Two minutes 30 seconds (2.30). - 3.
 Number of Qualifying Scores Required: Three, under one or more Judges. - 4.
-Start Box location: Anywhere on the course.

-- 5. Tube specifications: One empty tube, two litter tubes, two rat tubes.
+Number of Bales: 25-40. - 5.
+Start Box location: At or within close proximity of the entry gate. - 6.
+Tube specifications: Three litter tubes, two rat tubes.
 At least one live rat tube must be elevated.
 All tubes may be elevated.
-Tubes must be at least 18" apart. - 6.
+Tubes must be at least 18" apart. - 7.
 Tunnel Requirements: The tunnel must have one 90 degree turn, no jogs, and is 8' to 10' in total length as designed.
 The exit cannot be readily visible from the entrance; the tunnel must look dark.
-There can be more than one Official Tunnel. - 7.
-Bale height requirements: There are a minimum of two and a maximum of three different places on the course where bales are grouped at the two-high level.
-Five or more two-high bales grouped together in a single location count as two places. - 8.
+There can be more than one Official Tunnel. - 8.
+Bale height requirements: There are a minimum of two and a maximum of three different places on the course where bales are grouped together at the two-high level.
+[See "Bale Height Requirements" on page 15 of the Judge Rulebook). - 9.
 Required elements within course time allowed: Execute a Climb.
 Complete an Official Tunnel.
 Correctly indicate two live Rat tubes.
 These elements can be accomplished in any order.